JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Compiling and Running the Example on Windows

-To start with, you'll need Microsoft Visual C++ compiler installed and support AMD x64 target.
+To start with, you'll need Microsoft Visual C++ compiler installed and support x64_64 target.
 The easiest way is to have a version of Microsoft Visual Studio installed on your Windows machine.